Baptisms are the second and fourth Sundays after the 11:00 Mass by appointment only.

 Click here to download the Godparent Sponsor form for each Godparent to fill out and have signed by their parish priest.

 Give the sponsor letters to your godparents and ask them to take it to their parish pastor for him to sign & stamp and then return to us.

-Once all of the paperwork is received, you may then contact the parish office to choose a date.
+Once ALL of the paperwork is received, including the Godparent forms you may then contact the parish office to choose a date.

 A Brief Explanation Concerning Sponsors (Godparents) For Baptism in the Catholic Church

 The role of a Sponsor (Godparent) is, “together with the patents, to present an infant at baptism…to help the baptized to lead a Christian life in harmony with baptism, and to fulfill faithfully the obligations connected with it” (Catholic Code of Canon Law, can.
 872).

 At the very beginning of the Rite of Baptism, you will be asked: “Are you ready and willing to help these parents in their duties as Christian parents?”
 Your affirmative answer permits the ritual to proceed.
 A Godparent who is a confirmed Catholic and who is currently practicing the Catholic faith is called a Sponsor.
 For the sacrament of baptism to be valid and recognized in the Catholic Church, there must be at least one Catholic Sponsor for each candidate.